Installation

 btcd --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME

-If you want to use lnd
+If you want to use lnd on testnet, btcd needs to first fully sync the

 testnet blockchain.
 Depending on your hardware, this may take up to a few

-is optional, as it will take longer to sync
+hours.
+Note that adding --txindex is optional, as it will take longer to sync

-will generally operate faster as it can hit the index
+the node, but then lnd will generally operate faster as it can hit the index

 directly, rather than scanning blocks or BIP 158 filters for relevant items.